-- 2. Procedural Fairness: The process through which it came about that others received this advantage while the person who is complaining did not was procedurally fair. - Substantive Opportunity: There is no wrong involved in the fact that the complainant did not have the necessary qualifications or other means to do better in this process.
+- 1. Institutional Justification: It is justified to have an institution that generates inequalities of this kind. - 2.
+Procedural Fairness: The process through which it came about that others received this advantage while the person who is complaining did not was procedurally fair. - 3.
+Substantive Opportunity: There is no wrong involved in the fact that the complainant did not have the necessary qualifications or other means to do better in this process.

-I argued in Chapter 4 that the requirement of Procedural Fairness-selection according to merit, or talent-can be seen as a corollary of the justification for inequalities based on the benefits that flow from having them.
+I argued in Chapter 4 that the requirement of Procedural Fairness-selection according to merit, or talent-is a corollary of the justification for inequalities based on the benefits that flow from having them.
 The relevant idea of talent is an institution-dependent notion.
 It consists in those qualities that the individuals filling these positions must have, given how those positions are organized, in order for those positions to yield the benefits that justify them.
-Many cases of procedural unfairness are also instances of wrongful discrimination, in one or another sense of that term.
-But the stigmatization and exclusion involved in race and gender based discrimination, for example, involve a distinct wrong, independent of procedural unfairness.
+Many cases of procedural unfairness are (p.71) also instances of wrongful discrimination, in one or another sense of that term.
+But the stigmatization and exclusion involved in race- and genderbased discrimination, for example, involve a distinct wrong, independent of procedural unfairness.
 Finally, I argued that the institutional account of procedural fairness that I have offered needs to be supplemented by a further idea of due consideration, owed to all.

 In this chapter, I located the moral basis of the requirement of Substantive Opportunity in the idea that social institutions must be justifiable to all those to whom they apply.
-This justifiability requires that at least the positions to which special advantages are attached, and perhaps a wider range of careers individuals in that society has reason to value, must be open to all, where openness means not being excluded from these careers on grounds other than their ability in the institution-dependent sense that I have described.
+This justifiability requires that at least the positions to which special advantages are attached, and perhaps a wider range of careers individuals in that society have reason to value, must be open to all, where openness means not being excluded from these careers on grounds other than their ability in the institution-dependent sense that I have described.